charlesbrandt/public/web/server.md

 Closely related to [storage](../storage/storage.md)

-Web Servers are the foundation for just about any application that is shared across many machines.
+Web Servers are the foundation for applications sshared across many machines.

-It does imply that the server serves as a central point of contact for the whole application.
+This role implies that the server acts as a central point of contact for the whole application.
 If that is not the case, explore concepts behind the decentralized web. [decentralized](decentralized.md)

 ## Nginx